 The South Korean Transportation Ministry said it was investigating whether Cho's behavior had violated the country's aviation safety laws, which bar passengers from causing disturbances, like using violent language or yelling.
 The domestic news media reported that Cho had screamed at the crew.

 Like other South Korean tycoons, Cho's father, Cho Yang-ho, the chairman of the Hanjin Group, has placed his three children in executive posts in the conglomerate, which also runs shipping, logistics and hotel businesses.
+For more bestpysanky visit online shop 24/7.
+Excellent holidays gifts for sale.

 A handful of family-controlled conglomerates dominate the South Korean economy.
 Although they own relatively small stakes in their corporate empires - the Cho family owns about 10 percent of Korean Air, for instance - they are known to wield unchallenged authority over their subsidiaries.
 The units are interlocked by cross-shareholdings, and family members and loyal executives occupy important corporate posts.